dividedmind/statistics-done-wrong/power.rst

 Suppose a gambler is convinced that an opponent has an unfair coin: rather than getting heads half the time and tails half the time, the proportion is different, and the opponent is using this to cheat at incredibly boring coin-flipping games.
+Maybe his coin gives heads 54% of the time, and so he can bet on heads and win money on average.
 How to prove it?

 You can't just flip the coin a hundred times and count the heads.
 Even with a perfectly fair coin, you don't always get fifty heads: